Which is the best-priced personal trainer certification for you?

 The non-NCCA exam is open book and has a 90% pass rate, while the NCCA exam is quite harder with a 65%-70% pass rate.
 Their online study materials are very easy to access and they have all the lectures available in audio format, which is nice if you prefer to learn on the go.

-Every 2 years, 20 hours of continuing education is required to renew your certification along with the $75 recertification fee.
+Every 2 years, 20 hours of continuing education is required to renew your certification along with a variable recertification fee.
+It is $0 if your recertification credits were gained through ISSA directly, but $99 if that isn’t the case.

 Best Premium Study Materials: NASM